Skip navigation

 5:00pm - 7:00pm Opening Reception

-Location: McMahan Auditorium, 801 NW Ferris Ave.
+Location: McMahon Auditorium, 801 NW Ferris Ave.

-Room: McMahan Auditorium
+Room: McMahon Auditorium

 7:30pm - 9:00pm Forever Motown: A Tribute to Legendary Sounds

-Location: McMahan Auditorium, 801 NW Ferris Ave.
+Location: McMahon Auditorium, 801 NW Ferris Ave.

-Room: McMahan Auditorium
+Room: McMahon Auditorium

 Experience the timeless sounds of Motown through "Forever Motown," a star-studded performance featuring nine extraordinary artists, including Theo Peoples, former lead singer of the Four Tops; Traci Robinson, former lead singer of the Marvelettes, and Glenn Leonard, former lead singer of the Temptations.
 Let the soulful melodies and iconic hits transport you to the golden era of Motown.